Scouting in California: Las Vegas Area Council

 Formerly Boulder Dam Area Council, Las Vegas Area Council serves Scouts in Nevada, California and Arizona.

 Long Beach Area Council

 The Long Beach Area Council (LBAC), headquartered in Long Beach and founded in 1919, is one of five Boy Scouts of America councils in Los Angeles County, California.

 Los Padres Council

 The Los Padres Council was founded in 1917 as the Santa Barbara Council.
 The Santa Barbara Council changed its name in 1929 to the Mission Council and stayed that way until 1994.
 In 1994, the Santa Lucia Area Council merged with the Mission Council to form the Los Padres Council.
 The Santa Lucia Area Council (#056) was founded in 1933, as the San Luis Obispo County Council.
 The Central Coast Counties council (#025), founded in 1922 merged into Santa Barbara in 1924.

+Marin Council

+One of the four councils that serves the San Francisco Bay area, the Marin Council was formed in 1910.
+In 1918 it absorbed the Mill Valley and Sausalito Councils.
+The Marin County's Scouting community was born just six months after the national Boy Scouts of America organization in 1910.